juju/docs/src/en/developer-hook-tools.md

 # Juju tools

-Units deployed with juju have a suite of tooling available to them, called ‘hook tools’.
-These commands provide the charm developer with a consistent interface to take action on the units behalf, such as opening ports, obtaining configuration, even determining which unit is the leader in a cluster.
+Units deployed with Juju have a suite of tooling, called `hook tools`, available to them.
+These commands provide the charm developer with a consistent interface to take action on the units behalf, such as opening ports, obtaining configuration settings, and even determining which unit is the leader in a cluster.
 The listed hook-tools are available in any hook running on the unit, and are only available within ‘hook context’.

 > Note: you can view a detailed listing of what each command listed below does on your client with `juju help-tool {command}`.
 Or for more detailed help on